teslonobo/Notebook/IBM_DataScienceCapstone/README.md

 #### Environment/Dependencies

-Requirements.txt located in the root of IBM_DataScienceCapstone directory
+Requirements.txt is located in the root of the IBM_DataScienceCapstone directory

 Virtual Env